-If You Need a Fast Appeal - If you and your provider believe that you have an urgent medical problem that cannot wait for a regular appeal, tell us that you need a fast (expedited) appeal.
+If You Need a Fast Appeal - If you, your authorized representative, or your provider believe that you have an urgent medical problem that cannot wait for a regular appeal, tell us that you need a fast (expedited) appeal.
 We suggest that you include a statement from your provider or ask them to call us and explain why it is urgent.
-If we agree that it is urgent we will call you with a decision in 3 workdays.
+If following standard timeframes could jeopardize the Member's life or health, it will be treated as urgent and we will make a decision within 72 hours.

-How to Get an Administrative Hearing - After an appeal, you can ask for a state fair hearing with an Oregon Administrative Law Judge.
+How to Get an Administrative Hearing - After an appeal, you, your provider (with your written consent) or authorized representative can ask for a state fair hearing with an Oregon Administrative Law Judge.
+You can only request a hearing after UHA makes an adverse determination of your appeal.
 You will have 120 days from the date on your Notice of Appeal Resolution (NOAR) to ask the state for a hearing.
 Your NOAR letter will have a form that you can send in.
 Once we receive your hearing request, UHA will date-stamp it with the date of receipt and then forward it to OHA within 2 business days.
 You can also ask us to send you an Appeal and Hearing Request form, or call OHP Client Services at 800-273-0557, TTY 711, and ask for form number 3302.